Ferry transport in Queensland: Department of Transport & Main Roads Regions

-TMR Regions Map

 Far North

 The Daintree River Ferry is a cable ferry across the Daintree River in Cape Tribulation.
 The ferry is the only cable ferry operating within tropical Australia and its daily hours of operation are between 06:00 and midnight.
 In July 2003, the Shire of Douglas overturned a motion to investigate the construction of a low-lying single lane bridge with a boom gate and a second ferry across the Daintree.
 Residents feared a bridge would threaten the rainforest due to a potential increase in traffic.
 Where as tourist operators stated a bridge would have boosted the local economy.
 Over the 2011 Easter long weekend, during a period when the ferry was free, tourists using the ferry dramatically increased and resorts were booked out.
 After Easter local tourism operators expressed a desire for the ferry to be free year-round but their suggestion was ignored.
 As of 1 July 2011, the cost of a return ticket for private use motor cars and utilities was $22.
 Limited annual quantities of Daintree ferry concessional travel policy applies to the following people: Cairns Regional Council ratepayers, residents, business operators and employees who work north of the Daintree River and are within the former Douglas Shire area; Queensland Health or Blue Care who travel across the Daintree Ferry in the course of their duties; and Residents of the Wujal Wujal Aboriginal Shire and some Cook Shire Council residents.

 Torres Strait ferry services are focused on Thursday Island.
 Peddell's Ferry has a service from Seisia to Thursday Island.
 Torres Strait Tours and McDonald Charter Boats both operate ferry services between Thursday Island and Horn Island.

 From Cairns, Fitzroy Island, 25 km offshore from Cairns, can be reached by Raging Thunder Ferry Services and Sunlover Reef Cruises Green Island National Park, 27 km offshore from Cairns, can be reached by Big Cat Green Island Reef Cruises.